Alfresco/alfresco-ng2-components/docs/core/viewer.component.md

 ### Extending the Viewer

-You can define your own custom handle to handle other file formats that are not yet supported by the [Viewer component](../core/viewer.component.md).
+You can define your own custom handler to handle other file formats that are not yet supported by the [Viewer component](../core/viewer.component.md).
 Below is an example that shows how to use the `adf-viewer-extension` to handle 3D data files: